 The WFC strives to provide unique and valuable experiences which connect local Japanese residents with international visitors from around the globe.

-Volunteer Co-Directors provide native English speaking guided conversation classes each week.
-Several levels of comprehension, experience and topics are provided during the two-hour sessions held Tuesday through Saturday.
+Volunteer Directors provide native English speaking guided conversation classes each week.
+Several levels of comprehension, experience and topics are provided during the two-hour sessions held Monday through Saturday.

 Conversation classes may be guided by a book, newspaper or magazine articles, current events, peace and other cultural and daily living topics.
 Classes emphasize individual participation in a relaxed setting and often include tea and snack refreshments.

 Classes also participate in group activities ranging from eating out at a local restaurant, cooking, or touring a local business or scenic sight, to the preparation of Peace Lanterns or Peace Candles to honor traditions of Hiroshima.

 |Thur||10:30~12:30 / 13:30~15:30 Reading Class (2nd & 4th Thursday) / 19:00~20:30 Youth Class|